emcon33/Virtualization-on-ROSA/readme.md

 #6  Check your Console for worker building status it will show “creating”  0/2 until complete.
 Takes about 45 min.
+This is visible under the Admin Main conosole in Compute, Machine Set

 <p align="left">
   <a href="#"><img src="./worker_add_status.jpg" width="600"></a> <br />